 The health and safety of our community is our highest priority.
 The guidelines below contain general expectations and information for keeping staff, students and visitors safe across our campuses.

 To keep everyone safe, the university expects and strongly recommends that you:

 1. Get Vaccinated

-- There are a number of ways to get your vaccination.
-You can book your Covid-19 vaccine via the National Booking Service.
+If you have not yet had them, you can book your Covid-19 vaccine and boosters via the National Booking Service.
 You will need to be registered with a GP and have an NHS number.

 - UK residents can request to book Covid-19 vaccination appointments as an unregistered patient through a local GP practice.
 You can find out more about GP registration at nhs.uk/register.